fabriziogianni7/buckle-app/README.md

 make deploy-pool-from-factory-arbitrum-to-fuji
 ```

-## Evidendces for hackathon judges and sponsor prices
+## Evidendces For Hackathon Judges And Sponsor Prices
 ### Chainlink:
 Ccip usage: using ccip to send messages cross chains, in specific, the protocol send message to make:- teleports, deposit, redeemals and to deploy simultaneusly 2 pools crosschain
 code: